RasParker/Kumawood/Project_Plan.md

      1. * Securely update the user's *paid* `coins` balance in their `users` table row.

-     2. Log the transaction in the `purchase_history` table.
+     2. Log the transaction in the `purchase_history` table."

 ---